Supa Strikas (TV series)

-Supa Strikas is an animated television series about the super league's greatest football team based on the pan-African football (soccer) themed comic of the same name, which is produced in Malaysia by Animasia Studio, and Strika Entertainment originally in South Africa.
+Supa Strikas is an animated television series centered on the titular football team, based on the pan-African football-themed comic of the same name.
+The series is produced in Malaysia by Animasia Studio, and in South Africa by Strika Entertainment.

-The animated show is broadcast in South Africa and across South East Asia and Latin America, with a broadcasting reach of over a million viewers per episode in South Africa.

-Plot
+Premise

-In their bid to raise the Super League trophy (equivalent to the FIFA Club World Cup), the world's greatest soccer team, Supa Strikas, must adventure through the world of soccer.
-Supa Strikas explore the roots of the game (from Mexico to Japan and other countries), meet its greatest players (past and present) and confront its most unscrupulous coaches and players.
-Shakes has a rival "Skarra" who him and his Coach try everything to sabotage the Strikas on their upcoming game.
+In their journey to claim the Super League trophy, Supa Strikas, the world's premier soccer team, embarks on a thrilling adventure through the diverse world of soccer.
+Their journey takes them to the roots of the game, from Mexico, Spain to Japan and beyond, where they encounter the sport's greatest players both past and present, and face off against some of its most unscrupulous coaches and players.
+Shakes, the youngest striker for Supa Strikas, finds himself in constant competition with his rival "Skarra" and Skarra's coach, who relentlessly attempt to sabotage the Strikas in their upcoming game.

-Shakes, the Supa Strikas' youngest striker, is believed to be one of the best strikers in the world.
-But for Shakes and his teammates, being the best is only the beginning.
-The game's global legacy and the players who dream of being crowned Super League champs mean Shakes must constantly challenge himself to remain in contention.
-As a result, he often finds himself spearheading the team's exploration of the unknown – be it a strange land, a strange opposition or a new soccer challenge.
+While Shakes is widely recognized as one of the world's top strikers, he and his teammates understand that achieving greatness is just the beginning.
+The global significance of soccer and the ambitions of other players aspiring to become Super League champions mean that Shakes must continually push himself to maintain his position.
+Consequently, he often leads the team in exploring uncharted territories, whether it's in a foreign land, facing a new soccer challenge, or taking on an unfamiliar opponent.

 Characters

-There are 10 main players in the team and their coach:
+There are 10 main players on the team and their coach: